openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/dnp3/outstation.md

 ### Boolean

 Boolean values in control profiles can be mapped from DNP3 CROBs.
-A list of control codes is specified with the boolean value it should be associated to.
+A list of control codes is specified with the Boolean value it should be associated to.

 The control codes are the following: